radiant-rstats/radiant/cran-comments.md

 ## Resubmission

 This is a resubmission (0.8.0).
-In this version I have updated all dependencies to the `radiant.*` packages.
+In this version I have updated all dependencies to the `radiant.*` packages and fixed notes show at https://cran.rstudio.com/web/checks/check_results_radiant.html.

 Please note that this version addresses the reverse dependency check warnings from radiant.data for the `radiant.*` packages.
 Deprecating the `*_each` commands used in the 0.6.0 versions of the `radiant.*` packages is related to the deprecation of the `*_each` functions in dplyr.